-Allegheny College is a private, nonprofit school in a suburban setting in Meadville, Pennsylvania.
-Allegheny College was founded in 1815 and enrolls 1,667 undergrads and no graduate students.
-Allegheny College offers housing for up to 1,788 students.
+Allegheny College is a private, nonprofit school in the suburban setting of Meadville, Pennsylvania.
+Allegheny College was founded in 1815 and now enrolls around 1,575 students per year year, including 1,575 undergrad students.
+Allegheny College provides on-campus housing for up to 1,739 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 80% of students stay on-campus and participate in campus events and social life.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Allegheny College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Excited for Greek life?
-Allegheny College has fraternities and sororities.
+Interested in Greek life?
+Allegheny College has both fraternities and sororities.

 Planning to play sports?
 Allegheny College has many options for athletes.
 See them all and learn more about life at Allegheny College on the Student Life page.